InData Labs Founders on Specifics of Building a Data Science Company

 Stack variation is always a trade-off between flexibility and efficiency.
 NoSQL, for example, is great, but using a non-relational database has its limitations: for example, storing data in an unnormalized form.
 If the team has a clear development plan for six months ahead, using Java — the so-called language of “bloody enterprise” — is a great idea.
 But if you have a hi-tech project that requires research and you need to quickly go into production, it makes more sense to use Python.
 We usually rewrite complex computing stuff in C ++.

-“We Feel Comfortable with Being Data Science Company from Belarus”
+“We Feel Comfortable with Being Data Science Company from Europe”

-Irina: We feel comfortable with being from Belarus.
-Development takes place in Minsk and our customers are companies from all over the world: Europe, America, Asia.
+Irina: We feel comfortable with being the european company serving customers all over the world: Europe, America, Asia.

 Dzianis: In general, the more geographically distant you are from the customer, the more challenging it is to cooperate.
 Data is a very sensitive thing.
 It’s not an easy task to entrust even a service company with such a closely held asset.
 So the only chance to win over a remote customer is to have big advantages over competitors.